digdir/dialogporten/tests/k6/tests/enduser/performance/README.md

 # Enduser get dialogs

 ## Introduction
-This directory holds a performance test for all GET endpoints for api/v1/serviceowner/dialogs
+This directory holds a performance test for all GET endpoints for api/v1/enduser/dialogs

 ## Prerequisites
-- ../../#introduction
+- ../../#Prerequsite

-## Installation
-- Provide instructions on how to install any necessary tools or libraries.

-## Configuration
-- Explain how to configure the performance tests, including any environment variables or settings that need to be adjusted.

 ## Running the Tests
-- Provide step-by-step instructions on how to run the performance tests.
+To run tests, clone repo.
+Run genreate-tokens
+Run test
+Variables: vus, duration, iteration.
+Settings: isSingle,

 ## Test Results
 - Explain how to interpret the test results and what metrics to look for.